yeoHomeyeo/my-ass-2-6/README.md

 ## Assignment 2-6

-###  In IAM policy, assigned only chrisyddb ARN for list policy, as such, cannot list all tables
+###  In IAM policy, assigned only chrisy_ddb ARN for list policy, as such, cannot list all tables
 ```
 Resource = [
           "arn:aws:dynamodb:${var.myregion_one}:${var.account_id}:table/${var.my_tablename}"
 ```
-###  To allow Listtables ~ list all table
+###  To allow listtables ~ list all table in the account & region
 ```
  Resource = ["*"]
 ```